Can I Dye My Hair After Bleaching?

 Finally, can you bleach your hair twice in one day?

 If you want to stick with a two-week rule, you should not bleach your hair twice in one day unless it’s been two weeks since you last bleached it.
-While it may seem like a good idea, especially if you are looking for a more dramatic result, it will not be good.
-You will only give your hair further damage.
+While it may seem like a good idea, especially if you want a more dramatic result, it will not be good.
+You will only damage your hair further.

 Conclusion